megaeriv/Exploratory-Data-Analysis---SQL/README.md

 CRM and ERP data used to create data in previous project :
   - https://github.com/megaeriv/Data-Engineering-Project-SQL-Data-Warehouse-from-Scratch

-Data Classificattion
+### Data Classificattion
 The best way to see data is Dimensions and measure, and this helps create the best analytical mindset when exploring data
 - Measures to quantify the data
 - Dimensions to group the data

-To properly classify the data, this question heirachy is followed
+To properly classify the data, this question heirachy is followed:

 IS DATA TYPE A NUMBER
 NO = Dimension (Qualitative)